rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 # ... with 2,191 more rows
 ```

 We see that the first 10 observations are similar except the id.
 So the basic idea of having count-data is, to group all similar observations and add a count variable.
+Let's use the Titanic dataset that comes with Base R:

 ```R
 library(tidyverse)